 Services that are covered for you What you must pay when you get these services Obesity screening and therapy to promote sustained weight loss There is no coinsurance, copayment, or deductible for preventive obesity If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more. screening and therapy.
 Prior authorization may be required from our plan.
 Referral may be required from your network provider.
-Opioid treatment program services \$10 copayment per visit for Opioid use disorder treatment services are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these services through our plan.
-Covered services include: covered opioid treatment services FDA-approved opioid agonist and antagonist treatment medications and the dispensing and administration of such medications, if applicable Substance use counseling Individual and group therapy Toxicology testing Prior authorization may be required from our plan.
+Opioid treatment program services \$0 copayment for each Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: visit for covered opioid treatment services.
+U.S Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments Prior authorization may be required from our plan.
 Referral may be required from your network provider.

-Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Diagnostic radiology (such as MRI & CT scans) Covered services include, but are not limited to: & therapeutic radiology services: • X-rays 0% coinsurance Radiation (radium and isotope) therapy including technician materials and supplies X-rays: \$0 copayment Surgical supplies, such as dressings Medical supplies (such as Splints, casts and other devices used to reduce fractures and dislocations dressing, splint, cast): 0% coinsurance Laboratory tests Lab tests: \$0 copayment Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of Blood: \$0 copayment blood are covered beginning with the first pint used.
-Other diagnostic tests and procedures: Other outpatient diagnostic tests \$0 copayment Prior authorization may be required from our plan.
-Referral may be required from your network provider.
+Services that are covered for you What you must pay when you get these services Outpatient diagnostic tests and therapeutic services and supplies Diagnostic radiology (such as MRI & CT scans) Covered services include, but are not limited to: & therapeutic radiology services: • X-rays 0% coinsurance Radiation (radium and isotope) therapy including technician materials and supplies X-rays: \$0 copayment Surgical supplies, such as dressings Medical supplies (such as Splints, casts and other devices used to reduce fractures and dislocations dressing, splint, cast): 0% coinsurance • Laboratory tests Lab tests: Blood - including storage and administration.
+Coverage \$0 copayment of whole blood and packed red cells begins with the first pint of blood that you need.
+All other components of blood are covered beginning with the first pint used.
+Blood: \$0 copayment Other outpatient diagnostic tests Other diagnostic tests and Prior authorization may be required from our plan. procedures: Referral may be required from your network provider. \$0 copayment